-We then consider a specific system of beliefs that allows for subjective prior uncertainty about the average growth rate of stock market prices, given the values for all exogenous variables.
-As we show, internal rationality (i.e., standard utility maximization given these beliefs) then dictates that agents' price growth expectations react to the realized growth rate of market prices.
+We next consider a specific system of beliefs that allows for subjective prior uncertainty about the average growth rate of stock market prices, given the values for all exogenous variables.
+As we show, internal rationality (i.e., standard utility maximization given these beliefs) dictates that agents' expectations about price growth react to the realized growth rate of market prices.
 In particular, the subjective prior prescribes that agents should update conditional expectations of one-step-ahead risk-adjusted price growth using a constant gain model of adaptive learning.
-This constant gain model belongs to the general class of learning rules that we studied analytically before and therefore displays momentum and mean reversion.
+This constant gain model belongs to the general class of learning rules that we study analytically above and therefore displays momentum and mean reversion.

-We document in several ways that the resulting beliefs represent only a small deviation from RE beliefs.
-First, we show that for the special case in which the prior uncertainty about price growth converges to zero, the learning rule delivers RE beliefs, and prices under learning converge to RE prices.
-In our empirical section, we then find that the asset pricing facts can be explained with a small amount of prior uncertainty.
-Second, using an econometric test that exhausts the second moment implications of agents' subjective model of price behavior, we show that agents' price beliefs would not be rejected by the data.
+The resulting beliefs represent only a small deviation from RE beliefs.
+To see this, we first show that, for the special case in which prior uncertainty about price growth converges to zero, the learning rule delivers RE beliefs, and prices under learning converge to RE prices.
+In our empirical section, we then find that the asset pricing facts can be explained by a small amount of prior uncertainty.
+Second, using an econometric test that exhausts the secondmoment implications of agents' subjective model of price behavior, we show that agents' price beliefs would not be rejected by the data.
 Third, using the same test but applying it to artificial data generated by the estimated model, we show that it is difficult to detect that price beliefs differ from the actual behavior of prices in equilibrium.

-To quantitatively evaluate the learning model, we first consider how well it matches asset pricing moments individually, just as many papers on stock price volatility have done.
-We use formal structural estimation based on the method of simulated moments (MSM), adapting the results of Duffie and Singleton (1993).
-We find that the model can individually match all the asset pricing moments we consider, including the volatility of stock market returns; the mean, persistence, and volatility of the price dividend-ratio; and the evidence on excess return predictability over long horizons.
-Using tstatistics derived from asymptotic theory, we cannot reject that any of the individual model moments differs from the moments in the data in one of our estimated models (see Table II in section IV.B).
+To quantitatively evaluate the learning model, we first consider how well it matches asset pricing moments individually, just as many papers on stock price volatility do.
+We use formal structural estimation based on the method of simulated moments (MSMs), adapting the results of Duffie and Singleton (1993).
+We find that the model can individually match all the asset pricing moments we consider, including the volatility of stock market returns; the mean, persistence, and volatility of the PD ratio; and the predictability of excess returns over long horizons.
+Using t-statistics derived from asymptotic theory, we cannot reject the hypothesis that any of the individual model moments differ from the moments in the data in one of our estimated models (see Table II in Section IV.B).
 The model also delivers an equity premium of up to one-half of the value observed in the data.
-All this is achieved even though we use time-separable CRRA preferences and a degree of relative risk aversion equal to 5 only.
+All this is achieved even though we use time-separable CRRA preferences and a relatively low degree of relative risk aversion equal to five.

 We also perform a formal econometric test for the overall goodness of fit of our consumption-based asset pricing model.
-This is a considerably more stringent test than implied by individually matching asset pricing moments as in calibration exercises (e.g., Campbell and Cochrane (1999)) but is a natural one to explore given our MSM strategy.
-As it turns out, the overall goodness of fit test is much more stringent and rejects the model if one includes both the risk-free rate and the mean stock returns, but if we leave out the risk premium by excluding the risk-free rate from the estimation, the p-value of the model amounts to a respectable 7.1% (see Table III in section IV.B).
+This is a considerably more stringent test than individually matching asset pricing moments as in calibration exercises (e.g., Campbell and Cochrane (1999)) but is a natural one to explore given our MSM strategy.
+As it turns out, the overall goodness of fit test is much more stringent, rejecting the model if one includes both the risk-free rate and the mean stock returns.
+However, if we leave out the risk premium by excluding the risk-free rate from the estimation, the p-value of the model is a respectable 7.1% (see Table III in Section IV.B).